BerkeleyBlockchain/satchel/README.md

 ## Description

 Satchel is a mobile-optimized web application that aims to bank underbanked communities that may lack access to stable financial climates, but have access to the internet.
 Satchel leverages a crowdfunding framework to combat hyperinflation and economic distrust by giving users banking functionality with the use of DAI, a cryptocurrency soft-pegged to the U.S. dollar.
 Satchel allows users to invest in both themselves and their local school, which operates as an economic hub for each community.
+By arming communities with the tools they need to adopt socioeconomic mobility at the individual and communal level, Satchel can redefine financial autonomy on the global scale.

 ### Technical Architecture
 - React.js and web3 for the frontend